Skip to main content

 Suicide & Crisis Lifeline

-If you or a friend are experiencing thoughts of suicide, 988 can support you in your immediate crisis, and connect you with follow-up resources.
+If you or someone you know is experiencing thoughts of suicide, 988 can support you in your immediate crisis, and connect you with follow-up resources.
 Open 24/7, available in English and Spanish.

 Call or Text 988 for the Suicide and Crisis Lifeline